1979 Formula One season: Race 12: Holland

 F1 arrived at the beach-side Zandvoort circuit near Amsterdam, and the fast Zandvoort circuit had been modified with an awkward chicane placed between both of the most dangerous parts of the track, the very fast Hondenvlak and Tunnel Oost corners.
 The chicane didn't slow down the cars much and the new corner proved to be more of a nuisance than a reduction in danger.
-Williams was in dominant form, the team having won three successive victories at Silverstone, Hockenheim and Zeltweg.
+Williams was in dominant form, the team having won three successive victories at Silverstone, Hockenheim and at the Österreichring.
 The scoring system meant that each driver could keep only his four best finishes from each half of the season and as Jones had collected only four points at the midway point he knew that his maximum score for the year would be 40 points.
 Jody Scheckter had amassed 30 points in the first part of the season and so Jones was not really a threat and the South African had picked up five points and needed only six more to be sure of beating Jones.
 The threat to Ferrari from Ligier and Lotus had faded completely.
 Scheckter's only real challenge therefore came from his teammate Villeneuve but as he was the Ferrari number two driver, Scheckter's position was solid.
 The only change in the driver lineup was the return to action of Jean-Pierre Jarier after being out of action with hepatitis for two races.
 In qualifying Arnoux was on pole from Jones, Regazzoni, Jabouille and the two Ferraris, Scheckter ahead of Villeneuve on this occasion.
 The top 10 was completed by Laffite, Keke Rosberg (Wolf), Lauda and Pironi.